4dn-dcic/fish_omics_format/docs/source/undecoded.rst

 Summary
 -------
-This table is optional and is designed to be used to report the XYZ coordinates of individual SM Localization events before decoding.
+This table is optional and is designed to be used to report the X, Y, Z coordinates of individual SM Localization events before decoding.

-In such a case, the final SM Localization event is recorded in the :ref:`vol_core`, while the underlying primary localization data can be recorded by using this table, as shown in the example below.
+When raw, pre-decoding data are reported, the underlying primary localization data are recorded in this table, as shown in the example below, while the final, decoded SM Localization event is recorded in :ref:vol_core.

-This table is indexed by ``Loc_ID``, mandatorily reports the ``X``, ``Y``, ``Z`` coordinates of the Localization event and ``Frame_ID`` and the fluorescent channel (``Fluor``) in which each SM Localization event was detected.

-Other columns are at the user's discretion.
+This table is indexed by ``Loc_ID``, mandatorily reports the ``X``, ``Y``, ``Z`` coordinates of the primary SM Localization events, as well as the image frame (``Frame_ID``) and the fluorescent channel (``Fluor``) in which each SM Localization event was detected.
+All other columns are at the user's discretion.

 .. warning:: All **MANDATORY** header fields and column names are indicated in **bold**.
 All *conditionally required* header fields and column names are indicated in *italics*.